 7. A Travel Fund — Not a Trip, the Fund Itself

-Open a joint savings account and give it a specific name.
-Not “vacation savings.”
-Something concrete.
-“Japan 2027.”
-“Portugal anniversary trip.”
-“The summer we finally take three weeks off.”
-Set up an automatic transfer of a small amount every week. $25, $50, whatever you can manage without noticing.
+When you open a joint savings account, name it something other than “vacation savings.”
+Use a more specific name like “Japan 2027” or “Portugal anniversary trip.”
+You could even name it something like “The summer we finally take three weeks off.”
+Then, set up an automatic transfer of a small amount every week. $25, $50, or whatever you can manage to set aside without noticing.

 8. A Standing Reservation Somewhere